simo4-4/DAG_Workflow_Manager/README.md

 Your task is to build a low-latency process that will process data, run the endpoints within the `app.py` file in a local application server, send it to ML Endpoints to get predictions, send those prediction results to offers endpoint to get which offers to give to which members, and finally record the results.

+# Solution
+A DAG Task Manager

+Pros:
+- Fully Customizable

+To Improve:
+- Streaming between tasks rather than wait for a task to be fully done
+- Error Handling is limited
+- Testing

 ## Setup
 You can install the necessary packages by running the `pip install -rrequirements.txt` command.